Can you take phentermine and semaglutide together?

 Is phentermine or semaglutide better for weight loss?

-So if you’re trying to lose weight, is phentermine or semaglutide the better option for you?
-The answer depends on a number of factors, as the amount of weight loss can vary widely depending on your personal response to the medication, existing health conditions, adherence to a diet and exercise routine, and the dosage you’re taking.
+The better option depends on a number of factors, as results can vary widely based on your personal response to the medication, existing health conditions, adherence to a healthy eating plan and exercise routine, and tolerance for side effects.

-Phentermine is technically approved for weight loss for up to 12 weeks, though some health providers may prescribe it for longer depending on clinical judgment.
-On the other hand, semaglutide should be taken long-term for weight loss and management.
 Your decision may also depend on how much weight you have to lose.
-People taking 2.4 mg of semaglutide may lose anywhere between 9.6%-17.4% of their body weight within about 68 weeks while those taking Qsymia (a combination of phentermine/topiramate) may lose 5% to 10.6% within a year.
-People taking higher doses of the medications tend to lose more weight (but they also may experience more side effects).
+People taking semaglutide may lose anywhere between 9.6%–17.4% of their body weight within 68 weeks, while those taking Qsymia (phentermine/topiramate) may lose 5% to 10.6% within a year.
+People taking higher doses of either medication tend to lose more weight

-Finally, cost and availability may be considerations.
-Phentermine is widely available and much cheaper than semaglutide.
-Wegovy costs upwards of $1,000 for a monthly supply without insurance, and is often experiencing a shortage in one or more dosage amounts (although compounded semaglutide is typically cheaper and more available).
+Finally, cost may be a consideration.
+Phentermine is usually much cheaper than semaglutide since it’s available as a generic.
+Wegovy costs $149–$349 for a monthly supply without insurance on Ro.
 Phentermine, on the other hand, usually costs less than $20 for a month’s supply.

 DISCLAIMER